LeandroOliveiraDeQueiroz/dartware-avaliacao-tecnica-frontend/README.md

 ## Babel:

 Transpila o código em React.js e o JXS para javascript puro, assim qualquer navegador consegue executar a aplicação em React.
 Além disso, muitos browsers não aceitam ECMA Script 6 e 7, por isso o código é transformado para o ECMA Script 5.

+## GraphQL:

+Query language for API's like SQL is for Databases.
+Facebook created to speed up theis mobile apps that made alot of calls to the server and avoid overfetching and underfetching.
+RestFull API.

+Advantages:
+- Client can control which data he want from the server.
+- Get many resourses in a single resquest.
+No need to made two request for two routes.
+- Describe schema that describe the API.
+So is easy to know what the API can proved.
+Like a clean contract.

+Is possible open a web interface in localhost:API_PORT/graph-ql/

+Create a project with Apollo server in GraphQL